saddam1999/f3arra1n-v2.12-clean/README.md

 # f3arra1n v2.12e cleaned

-Originally obfuscated with Crypto Obfuscator, cleaned with de4dot.
+Originally obfuscated with Crypto Obfuscator for some dumb shitty reason, cleaned with de4dot in 2 seconds.

-If you are the creator of this program, your security is fucking shit.
+F3ar, if you're reading this.
+Make your app security better